-Varsity Singers
+Varsity Singers .2 credit

 Varsity Singers is Central's auditioned chamber choir.
-Consisting of 10-16 members, they perform frequently during the school year.
+The group consists of 10-16 members, and they perform frequently during the school year.
 This ensemble excels in acapella music representing historical and geographical genres.
 They have been featured in special events like McKinley Museum Christmas, Stan Hywet Hall, Lehman's Old-time Christmas, the biennial Madrigal Feast, and the annual Singing Valentines.
-Occasionally the group has done weekend tours to places like Chicago,
+Occasionally, the group has done weekend tours to places like Chicago, Indianapolis, and Kentucky.
+Auditions are held at the end of each year for students entering grades 10-12 to determine the following year's group.